vschroeter/obsidian-virtual-linker/README.md

 - works with **aliases** of notes
 - links do not appear in graph view & reference counting
 - updates the links automatically while you expand your vault or type new text
+- convert the virtual links to real links in the context menu

 Usage demo (literally just typing text ;-):
 ![Demo](media/LinkerDemo.gif)